-Narrow-leaved cattail (T. angustifolia) has rounded leaves to ½ inch wide and usually reaches 6 feet in height.
+Narrow-leaved cattail (T. angustifolia) has rounded leaves to ½ inch wide and usually reaches 6 feet high.
+Male and female flower sections are clearly separated on the spike.
 Female section is dark brown and ½-¾ inch in diameter.

 Southern cattail (T. domingensis) is less common than the other two, found only in the prairies of western Missouri.
 Male and female sections are clearly separated on the spike.
 Female section is medium brown and ¾-1¼ inches in diameter.